alemart/surgescript/docs/tutorials/testing.md

 Using the standalone version
 ----------------------------

-If you've downloaded the standalone version of the language (i.e., SurgeScript without the full game engine):
+If you've downloaded the standalone version of the language:

 - First of all, save the following script to a file named *hello.ss*.
 This file should be placed on the same directory as the surgescript executable.
 ```